rinmalavi/dcc-java-user/Readme.md

     migration-file=<where migration file will be outputed at>
     revenj-path=<optional path to revenj library>
     skip-diff=<true or false - should the diff be skipped if its a part of a called task>
-    mono=<place where service will be deployed automaticaly> db-username=<username with which to connect to the database> db-password=<password with which to connect to the database>
+    mono-path=<place where service will be deployed automaticaly> db-username=<username with which to connect to the database> db-password=<password with which to connect to the database>
     db-host=<database url>